-We need more Macmillan nurses to help support over two million people who are living with cancer in the UK today.
+We need more Macmillan nurses to help support the two and a half million people who are living with cancer in the UK today.

 It costs £191 to fund one of our nurses for a day.
 If you are able to help, please give a gift to provide more nursing care for people living with cancer.